Modern Craftsman Renovation

 Floor it! – Broad Ripple Modern Craftsman Renovation

 In renovations, you’re at the mercy of what you end up digging up and uncovering.
 In the Broad Ripple Modern Craftsman, the intent was to re-use a major portion of the existing flooring.
 This didn’t go quite as planned as the heart pine subfloor wasn’t in perfect condition – although mostly good – and it was also a different thickness than the existing top-nail oak.
 No sweat, we can transition between the different flooring types… or can we?
 The kitchen floor threw a wrench into that plan.
-The subfloor in the kitchen, once exposed, was in fairly poor shape and would be a significant cost to re-finish.
-The image below shows the patchwork that was the hand dealt here.
-We have a solution…
+We could have predicted this.
+We really just needed to demo and completely redo the subfloor and finish flooring in this area.
+The image below shows the original patchwork.

 We worked closely with the flooring contractor here to ensure the solution wouldn’t take the budget and run.
-By working with the contractor and the owners closely, we decided the best route to continue forward to replace a portion of the jigsaw puzzle and in doing so were able to ensure a proper substrate for new finish flooring.
+By working with the contractor and the owners closely, we decided the best route to continue forward was to replace a portion of the jigsaw puzzle.
+In doing so, we were able to ensure a proper substrate for new finish flooring.
 Let’s cut it up!

 Baby, it’s cold outside! – Broad Ripple Modern Craftsman Renovation

-Because the ceiling framing was spaced at 24″ on center and the cavity was almost 13″ deep, we weren’t able to install the dense-pack cellulose with the typical netting used for this application.
-In some cases, this would cause a bit of a headache for scheduling work to be done, but not here.
+Because the ceiling framing was 24″ on center and the cavity was almost 13″ deep, we weren’t able to install the dense-pack cellulose with the typical netting used for this application.
 The insulation contractor also is the drywall installer.
 Because of this, we were able to seamlessly insulate and drywall, pre-installing drywall at ceilings to hold the dense-pack cellulose in-place (instead of netting).